vapor-ware/synse-server/proposals/v3/health.md

 probes.
 This endpoint does not have any internal checks, so it is just a measure of whether or not the webserver is running and reachable.
 In many cases, this is fine.

-Additional heath checking behavior can provide finer-grained detail on whether or not Synse Server is ready and healthy.
-This may or may not necessarily be useful for a probe, but at the very least it provides insight into Synse Server's operational state.

-Potential points that could constitute a measure of health for Synse Server include:
-- Cache readiness (are all of the caches built and okay?)
-- Plugin responsiveness (is Synse Server able to reach all of the configured plugins?)
-  - A question arises here about partial failures and how that may impact overall health state
+At the moment there are no meaningful metrics which can be used to determine whether a Synse Server instance is itself "healthy".
+For the purpose of health checking on Synse Server (e.g. via Kubernetes or Docker), the `/test` endpoint will suffice.

+Finer-grained health checks can be added to Synse Server in the future should they be deemed necessary.

+Synse Server does expose the health of its registered plugins via a [`/plugin/health`](api.md#plugin-health) endpoint, but this information relates more to plugin state than Synse Server state.

 ### Synse Plugins
 Synse Plugins (aka. the SDK) do not currently expose any sort of liveness or readiness state.
 A plugin should be considered ready when it reaches its main run loop and starts